garrandall/popular-music-data/tracks/runaway-bon-jovi.md

 They should have seen it in your eyes
 What was going around your head.

-Ooh, she's a little runaway.
+Oh, she's a little runaway.
 Daddy's girl learned fast
 All those things he couldn't say.
-Ooh, she's a little runaway.
+Oh, she's a little runaway.

 A different line every night guaranteed to blow your mind I see you out on the streets, calling for a wild time